LIHI Certificate #161 – Oswegatchie River Project, New York

 The Certificate includes the following facility-specific conditions:

-• Condition partially satisfied in 2020, annual reporting in part a) is still required.
+Condition partially satisfied in 2020, annual reporting in part a) is still required.
 Condition 1: By no later than the first annual certification submittal to LIHI after certification the Facility Owner shall: a) Institute an annual review for appropriate personnel that reinforce each development’s proper operation and environmental flow requirements.
 Documentation stating the personnel attending and a summary of the material discussed shall be provided in annual compliance submittals to LIHI; and b) Provide a copy of the final procedure developed for Eel Weir to help eliminate future base flow deviation occurrences.
 Copies of any FERC filings, approvals, and consultation summaries should also be provided in annual compliance submittals to LIHI.

-• Condition 2: The Facility Owner shall provide a summary of the effectiveness testing of the nature-like fishway at Heuvelton when testing is complete.
+Condition 2: The Facility Owner shall provide a summary of the effectiveness testing of the nature-like fishway at Heuvelton when testing is complete.
 Copies of any FERC filings, agency approvals, and consultation summaries should also be provided in annual compliance submittals to LIHI until testing is completed.
 LIHI reserves the right to modify certification based on upstream passage effectiveness results.
 Option to extend term by 3 years for PLUS pending satisfaction of Condition 2 and provided effectiveness testing is satisfactory.

-• Condition 3: The Facility Owner shall provide a status update pertaining to the installation of 1-inch trashracks at the Browns Falls, Flat Rock and South Edwards in annual compliance submittals to LIHI.
+Condition satisfied in 2024.
+Condition 3: The Facility Owner shall provide a status update pertaining to the installation of 1-inch trashracks at the Browns Falls, Flat Rock and South Edwards in annual compliance submittals to LIHI.
 Copies of any FERC filings, approvals, and consultation summaries should also be provided to LIHI.

-• Condition satisfied in 2020.
+Condition satisfied in 2020.
 Condition 4: The Facility Owner shall provide a copy of the report to be submitted to FERC detailing the completion of the proposed recreational facilities no later than February 27, 2020.

 2023: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
 For Condition 1, the project provided documentation of annual training.
-For Condition 2, the project reported awaiting agency feedback on revised study plan.
+For Condition 2, the project reported awaiting agency feedback on the revised study plan.
 For Condition 3, the project reported completion of new trashracks at South Edwards.
 Browns Falls is still on schedule for 2023.

 2022: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
 For Condition 1, the project provided documentation of annual training.
 For Condition 2, the project reported ongoing consultation on effectiveness testing methodology with testing proposed in 2022.
 For Condition 3, the project reported in progress installation of new trashracks at South Edwards.
 Browns Falls is still on schedule for 2023.